Can A Seller Refuse Your FHA Loan, And Why?

 Before you start reconsidering your loan options, know that there is nothing inherently wrong with an FHA loan.
-In fact, these loans are quite popular and are a great option for many home buyers.
+In fact, these loans – also known as 203(b) loans – are quite popular and are a great option for many home buyers.

 The decision to turn down an offer simply because the loan is FHA is a decision from the homeowner that may be based on negative assumptions about the borrower, insecurities about their own home or just a lack of knowledge on this type of loan.

-To better understand the seller’s intentions, reasoning and perhaps how to change their mind, let’s take a look at what an FHA loan is and the reasons a seller may not accept one.
+To better understand the seller's intentions, reasoning and perhaps how to change their mind, let's take a look at what an FHA loan is, and the reasons why some sellers wouldn’t accept one.

 What Is An FHA Loan?

-An FHA loan is a home loan that is insured by the Federal Housing Administration, a government agency.
-This loan option is popular amongst first-time home buyers and those with less than stellar credit because of its lower income and credit score requirements.
+An FHA loan is a home loan that’s insured by the Federal Housing Administration (FHA), a government agency.
+This loan option, along with USDA and VA loans, is popular among first-time home buyers and those with less than stellar credit because of its lower income and credit score requirements.

 Sellers want to be able to sell their home with as little frustration and cost to them as possible.
 Anything they believe may pose a risk to the perfect sale may send them running in the other direction.